niravmsoni/terraform-aws/OutsideCoreWf/6_Debug_Terraform/README.md

 - After executing terraform apply, we can see code interacting with AWS provider API internally and comparing state information
 ![image](https://github.com/niravmsoni/terraform-aws/assets/6556021/8d1459ec-94d8-4299-a4ac-2b3c15b272a2)

+- After executing terraform init, we can see the entire initialization sequence (Initialization of TF, Verifying required providers etc. )